Ever feel like something is biting you, but you can’t see anything there? Chances are no-see-ums have bitten you.

 Installing tight-fitting mesh window screens is one of the best ways to keep no-see-ums out of your home.

-These tiny insects can slip through the smallest cracks and crevices.
+These tiny insects can slip through the most minor cracks and crevices.
 Therefore, sealing up any openings in windows, doors, walls, attics, basements, and crawl spaces should be a top priority.

 11. Repellent Plants